-There is a legend that God Poseidon fell in love with a mortal girl and wanted to build her a place on Earth worthy of heaven – and his love for her.
+There is a legend that God Poseidon fell in love with a mortal girl and wanted to build her a place on Earth worthy of heaven – and worthy of his love for her.
 And so he built Positano.
-So she’d always be surrounded by her beloved sea, so that she is always surrounded by the beauty of flowers and so that she is always surrounded by the mountains around who protect her when he is away (and mainly because he only wanted her for himself – that’s how Gods loved).
+So that she’d always be surrounded by her beloved sea, by the beauty of flowers and by the mountains around her that would protect her when he is away (and perhaps mainly because he only wanted her for himself – that’s how Gods loved).

-They say if you can go down to the beach at night – if you are truly in love – you will hear the sirens’ songs.
+They say if you go down to Positano’s beach at night, if you are truly in love, you will hear the sirens’ songs.
 For only the ears of true lovers can hear such heavenly sounds.

-And the night beach is the best place to be – at least for me – it’s all mine.
-I mean honestly … if I ever meet a man who makes me feel the way Positano makes me feel – I’d marry him in a heartbeat.
+And the night beach is the best place to be, at least for me, it’s all mine, ours.
+I mean honestly … if I ever meet a man who makes me feel the way Positano makes me feel, I’d marry him in a heartbeat.

 Positano is a feeling, a place – immortal and life-sized.